rust-lang/rfcs/text/0000-rand-crate-redesign.md

 ```

 For crypto purposes, it has been suggested that `fill_bytes` alone would be
 sufficient.
-For non-crypto purposes, the other methods (at least 32-bit and
+For non-crypto purposes, at least `next_u32` and `next_u64`
-64-bit variants) are desirable for performance, since many RNGs natively
+are desirable for performance, since many RNGs natively
-produce `u32` or `u64` values.
+produce these values.

 Further to this, there is discussion on whether these methods should all return
 a `Result`.
 Apparently, some crypto RNGs can estimate available entropy and